Update October 2020

 Numerous digitised books and pamphlets can now be accessed via Trove or the online catalogues of the holding libraries.
 A number of rare pamphlets (including two early ones not listed in Ferguson or held in Australia) have recently become available through the National Library’s AJCP digitisation program.

 I am adding links to the relevant pages on this website as digital versions become available.
-The following checklist provides direct links to online titles (excluding newspapers) available as at 6 May 2020.
-At least seven more pamphlets have been selected by State Library of New South Wales, but are still in progress.
+The following checklist provides direct links to online titles (excluding newspapers) available as at 16 October 2020.

 An address to his Honor Lieutenant Governor Davey 1815.
 4 copies.

 Catalogue of sundries (Printed for an auction in 1820.
 A rare survivor)

 Port regulations 1822

 [Proclamation re Matthew Brady and other bushrangers] 1826